 Fill the frame at the top and the hoop and frame at the bottom with the dark lime green color (C=50, M=40, Y=100, K=0).

 The next step is a little delicate.
 This all depends on how you've placed the hair.
 The look I want to go for is the majority of the model being within the circle; however, I want most of the hair to flow beyond the frame.

 We're going to be creating a Clipping Mask to do this.
 So the key to remember is to create a shape which you want the elements to be visible.
 Use the duplicated circle for the first part of the shape, as you want everything within this region to be visible.
 Then add further shapes to this using Pathfinder > Unite combined them with the circle.

-Unlock all the layer folders that contain the model, then lock everything else.
-Select All (Command + A) and then Group them (Command + G).
+Unlock all the layer folders that contain the model, and then lock everything else.
+Select All (Command-A) and then Group them (Command-G).

 Going back into the "Frame" layer folder, using the Rectangle Tool (M); create a rectangle that covers a section of the lower frame.
 Use Pathfinder > Minus Front to subtract the rectangle from the frame.